Kammielatay/Read-me-generator/sampleReadME.md

 Open in Integrated Terminal and run the code below:

 ```
-git install \n node index.js
+akld
 ```

 ---
 ### Questions
-If you have any questions, please reach out to [alsjdf](alsjdf).
+If you have any questions, please reach out to [kajdf](https://github.com/kajdf)